 With Ubuntu 17.10, Canonical ditched their own Unity shell in favor of the GNOME shell.
 However, it isn’t exactly GNOME but a slightly modified version of it tweaked to look and feel like Unity.
 It makes sense from Canonical’s point of view, who possibly did not want to alienate the users of their Unity desktop.
-However, this might not sit well with those who were expecting a full on GNOME experience.
+However, this might not sit well with those who were expecting a full-on GNOME experience.
 This is Linux we’re talking about though and you can get what you want.
-It is quite easy to install stock GNOME shell on Ubuntu.
+It is quite easy to install a vanilla GNOME shell on Ubuntu.

-Some of the differences between stock GNOME and the Ubuntu GNOME are:
+Some of the differences between vanilla GNOME and the Ubuntu GNOME are:

 - No Ubuntu Dock